msestak/BlastoutAnalyze/README.md

     Extracts columns (prot\_id, ti, pgi, e\_value with no duplicates), writes them to tmp file and imports that file into MySQL (needs MySQL connection parameters to connect to MySQL).

+- import\_map

+        # options from command line
+        BlastoutAnalyze.pm --mode=import_map -if t/data/hs3.phmap_names -d hs_plus -v -p msandbox -u msandbox -po 5625 -s /tmp/mysql_sandbox5625.sock

+        # options from config
+        BlastoutAnalyze.pm --mode=import_map -if t/data/hs3.phmap_names -d hs_plus -v

+    Removes header from map file and writes columns (prot\_id, phylostrata, ti, psname) to tmp file and imports that file into MySQL (needs MySQL connection parameters to connect to MySQL).

 # CONFIGURATION

-All configuration in set in barebones.cnf that is found in ./lib directory (it can also be set with --config option on command line).
+All configuration in set in blastoutanalyze.cnf that is found in ./lib directory (it can also be set with --config option on command line).
 It follows [Config::Std](https://metacpan.org/pod/Config::Std) format and rules.
 Example:

     [General]